HaimingXu679/LCHard/README.md

 # Leetcode
-A convenient place to store my solutions for later access
+A place to store my solutions for later access